What Are Ganglion Cysts?

 Ganglion cysts are lumps that, most commonly, develop on the back of the wrist.
 Underneath the skin is a fluid-filled sac.

-Although they're known medically as soft tissue tumors, ganglion cysts are not cancerous and are easily treated.
+Although they're known medically as soft tissue tumors, ganglion (GAN-glee-in) cysts are not cancerous and are easily treated.

 What Causes Ganglion Cysts?

 Doctors don't know exactly what causes ganglion cysts.

 Who Gets Ganglion Cysts?

 Ganglion cysts are most common in people 15 to 40 years old, especially girls and women.
 But people of any age can have a ganglion cyst.

 Moving parts have lubrication fluid — in a car, for instance, the engine has motor oil.
 In the body, joints and tendon sheathes (space around tendons) make synovial fluid (a thick lubrication fluid).
 This fluid is supposed to stay in the joint or in the tendon sheathe.

 A ganglion cyst forms when the joint or tendon sheathe has a "leak."
 This leak develops a thin wall around it and forms a cyst under the skin.

 If you could look beneath the skin to see a ganglion cyst, it would resemble a water balloon (the cyst) attached to a faucet (the joint or the tendon).

 What Are the Signs & Symptoms of a Ganglion Cyst?